rochonma/mxl/examples/README.md

 This example launches two containers simulating two different media functions executing in separate containers.
 It relies on docker.io and docker-compose-plugin being installed on the host.

+- An init container is pre-run to create the 'mxl' folder in the host /dev/shm
-- Writer container: The docker volume named "domain" is mounted in read-write mode in the writer media function container.
+- Writer container: A bind mount maps /dev/shm/mxl from the host to /domain  in read-write mode in the writer media function container.
 The writer process generates a test pattern with burnt in time of day.
-- Reader container: The docker volume named "domain" is mounted in read-only mode in the reader media function.
+- Reader container: A bind mount maps /dev/shm/mxl from the host to /domain in read-only mode in the reader media function.
 At the moment the reader media function container is idling.
 To use it you need to exec into it:

     ```bash
     docker exec -it examples-reader-media-function-1 /app/mxl-info -d /domain -f 5fbec3b1-1b0f-417d-9059-8b94a47197ed